Gl0w1amp/ConfigArcTrustedSupplychain/README.md

 - Verify the manifest using `keys/cats.pub` (embedded in the Launcher).
 - Prefer downloading individual components (entries with `kind: "component"`) and verify them with the minisig/public key.
 - If components are unavailable or disabled, fall back to the bundle (entry with `kind: "bundle"`), download and verify its minisig, then proceed.
+ - After verifying the manifest, validate the unpacked install directory: for each artifact, check the `files` array (path/size/sha256) for listed executables to ensure on-disk contents match.

 ## CI workflow
 - Triggered on `push` to `main`, daily cron, or manual dispatch.
-- Steps: install deps → fetch upstream → extract inner zips → generate manifest → sign bundle+components+manifest → upload to R2 → print latest manifest URL.
+- Steps: install deps → fetch upstream → extract inner zips → generate manifest → collect file hashes → sign bundle+components+manifest → upload to R2 → print latest manifest URL.
 - Uses Minisign from apt or falls back to a static binary download if needed.

 ## License